-I was diagnosed with Lung Cancer in December 2014- Stage 4 in both lungs.
+I was diagnosed with Lung Cancer in December 2014- Stage 4 non-small cell adenocarcinoma in both lungs.

 On Dec.
-11, 2104 I was at work and had a pain in my chest on my left side.
-I became concerned when it was still there 2 hours later.
+11, 2014 I was at work and had a pain in my chest on my left side.
+I became concerned when it was still there two hours later.
 I felt like I couldn't take a "deep" breath; I was thinking I may have been having a heart attack.
 I went to the ER and they did an EKG - all was good with my heart.
 They then did a CAT scan and that is when I received the news that changed my life forever.
-The ER doctor said very bluntly, "We found a spot on your lung which appears to be a tumor".
+The ER doctor said very bluntly, "We found a spot on your lung which appears to be a tumor."
 I also had pneumonia as a result of the tumor.
 I looked at my husband and said, "I need a bag, I am going to be sick."
 I made my husband promise not to share the news with our two adult daughters or anyone else until we knew more.
-I was scheduled to have a biopsy and several more tests and would need to see an Oncologist.
+I was scheduled to have a biopsy and several more tests and would need to see an oncologist.
 My husband of 44 years did secretly confide in a friend of ours who is a PA at Mayo clinic; he was so scared he had to find out what this meant for me.
 We were both avoiding any conversation around "it", even between us.
 I was completely in denial.
 We were both very scared and I felt as though I had been given a death sentence.
-I mean, who lives more than 3 months with lung cancer?
-I was a very healthy 63 year old women (former smoker).
+I mean, who lives more than three months with lung cancer?
+I was a very healthy 63-year-old woman.
 I didn't even feel ill when I had the pneumonia!
 No cough, no wheezing, no COPD - nothing!

 Fast forward to the end of January 2015.
-We met with the Oncologist and found out the specifics; not good.
+We met with the oncologist and found out the specifics; not good.
 Stage 4, tumors in both lungs.
-The doctor recommended chemo once every 3 weeks for 8 hours at a time, It was grueling!
+The doctor recommended chemo once every three weeks for eight hours at a time, It was grueling!
 We finally after the holidays and when we knew everything about my diagnosis shared it with my two adult daughters, who completely fell apart.
 I ended up telling the rest of my immediate family shortly thereafter.
 There were a lot of "I love you", tears and, "you can beat this!"
 I wasn't so sure I could!

 American Lung Association is solely responsible for content.